Joe E. Brown: Hollywood's Nicest Guy

 He Considered Himself Lucky.
 And Loved Life.

-Despite his impoverished youth, unconventional looks, and decades of hard work and struggle before finding success in show business, Joe E. Brown was convinced he was the luckiest man on earth.
+Despite his impoverished youth, unconventional looks, and decades of struggle before finding success in show business, Joe E. Brown was convinced that he was the luckiest man on earth.

 “I have found more than my share of happiness in a family, in friends, in work.
 I have always felt that my work is the grandest business in the world.”